onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 it is likely that there are bugs waiting for the right set of scenarios to occur.
 When they do, reproducing these scenarios can be incredibly time consuming.
-We would much prefer to find these issues early and to have a way to test every release against gruelling conditions that may only occasionally occur in a production environment.
+We would much prefer to find these issues early and to have a way to test every release against grueling conditions that may only occasionally occur in a production environment.

 Kyle Kingsbury's [Jepsen](https://github.com/aphyr/jepsen) library and [Call